testcomputer/testcomputer/README.md

             <summary>
                 <strong>Professional Summary</strong>
            </summary>
         <h5> Experienced Linux system administrator with a strong analytical mindset and expertise in various open-source operating systems.
 Committed to enhancing network uptime and system availability through effective installation, configuration, and administration of Linux systems.
 With 7 years of experience working with computer systems, I bring a deep understanding of network diagnostics and development operations.
 A diligent troubleshooter with excellent communication skills, adept at collaborating with employees and navigating diverse IT environments.
-Currently focused on developing an agile management methodology.</h5>
+Currently focused on developing agile & six sigma project management methodologies.</h5>
         </details>

 <!-- YouTube Playlist Begin -->